sedaatalay/Automatic-Deploying-with-Jenkins-on-an-AWS-EC2-Instance-Includes-GitHub-Docker-Git-/README.md

 ## Steps
 ### Installation
-Install Jenkins, Git and Docker in your instance.Startup a Jenkins server and install Git, Docker, Pipeline and build plugins.
+Install Jenkins, Git and Docker in your instance.
+Startup a Jenkins server and install Git, Docker, Pipeline and build plugins.

 This is part 2 of my series on deploying Jenkins to create an efficient CI/CD Pipeline.
-In part one, I covered installing and launching Jenkins,Git,Docker on a AWS EC2 instance.
+In part one, I covered installing and launching Jenkins,Git,Docker,Plugins on a AWS EC2 instance.
 You can find part one link below:

 ---------